 So, you type your program in, save it, run it and it doesn't work (Lukes' first law of computing: nothing works first time).
 Now what? …

-ACU were a big inspiration in my early computing years.
-I fondly
+big inspiration in my early computing years.
+I fondly recall learning about

-Anyway, besides the fun play on words, this rule reminds me to relax, step back and reflect that computing is non trivial.
+Anyway, besides the fun play on words, this rule reminds me to relax, step back and reflect that computing is non-trivial, and then keep going and try it again!

 Rule 2: Don't Repeat Yourself